JuanMaParraU/a2a-mcp-langgraph-agent-local/blog.md

 ### 🔁 Agent-to-Agent (A2A) Communication

 When multiple agents coexist, they need structured communication.
 A2A provides this framework — defining how agents exchange messages, delegate tasks, and collaborate on shared objectives.
+Originally developed by Google, A2A has now been donated to the Linux Foundation.

+Beyond inter-agent coordination, A2A also establishes a **standardized interface** for communicating with agents regardless of their backend implementation.
+This means you can interact with a LangGraph agent, an AutoGen agent, or a custom-built agent using the same protocol, enabling true framework-agnostic agent ecosystems.

 **Key Capabilities:**
 - 📋 **Task Delegation** - Agents can assign work to specialized agents